ethomp-dev/aoc-2020/README.md

 # Advent of Code 2020 (Solutions)

-My first year participating in the Advent of Code!
-[Learn more ↗](https://adventofcode.com/2020/about)
+My first year participating in the [Advent of Code](https://adventofcode.com/2020/about)!

 Run these commands to view the output: